Sometimes, to do things right for your nonprofit, you just need something to get started.

 No funders like to think that their grant will only fund a project for a short time.
 That's why you need to give careful attention to the sustainability section.

 Before investing in your project, your funder will want to know your plans for carrying the project into the future.
 What other funds can you get?
-How will you support the project?
+How will you support the project long term?
+With whom will you collaborate?

-A well-written summary invites the reader of your grant proposal to read further, and delivers, succinctly, the bones of what you are asking for.
+A well-written summary invites the reader of your grant proposal to read on, and delivers, succinctly, the basics of what you are asking for.

 So you have your proposal all planned out, but just how will you accomplish your goals?
 Use the methods section of your project to lay out precisely how you'll do it all.
 Attach your methods to each of your objectives.

 There are numerous ways to format those methods.
-Here are few possibilities.
+Here are a few possibilities.